 Component 2a: Creating an Environment of Respect and Rapport 2a: Creating an environment of respect and rapport An essential skill of teaching is that of managing relationships with students and ensuring that those among students are positive and supportive.
 Teachers create an environment of respect and rapport in their classrooms by the ways they interact with students and by the interaction they encourage and cultivate among students.
 An important aspect of respect and rapport relates to how the teacher responds to students and how students are permitted to treat one another.
 Patterns of interactions are critical to the overall tone of the class.
 In a respectful environment, all students feel valued and safe.
-The elements of component 2a are listed below and are evaluated: Teacher interactions with students, including both words and actions A teacher's interactions with students set the tone for the classroom.
-Through their interactions, teachers convey that they are interested in and care about their students.
-Student interactions with other students, including both words and actions As important as a teacher's treatment of students is, how students are treated by their classmates is arguably even more important to students.
-At its worst, poor treatment causes students to feel rejected by their peers.
-At its best, positive interactions among students are mutually supportive and create an emotionally healthy school environment.
-Teachers model and teach students how to engage in respectful interactions with one another and acknowledge respectful interactions among students.
-Indicators include: Respectful talk and turn taking Respect for students' background and lives outside of the classroom Teacher and student body language Physical proximity Warmth and caring Politeness Encouragement Active listening Fairness
+The elements of component 2a are listed below and are evaluated: Teacher interactions with students, including both words and actions Teacher and student body language Physical proximity Warmth and caring Politeness Encouragement Active listening Fairness